phreaknik/phonon-network/README.md

 ```
 deposit(..params) {

-  // Check that the deposit address corresponds to a nonce that is lower
+  // Check that the deposit address corresponds to a nonce that is higher
   // than the current global nonce.
   validateDeposit(nonce);